 A therapist may interact through a text message, mobile app, email, or website.
 Some counselors prefer video chat.
 Some only use text to connect.
 Online therapy can be used alongside conventional treatment or as an option.

-Online counseling is a place where a certified online therapist can help teenagers aged 13-19.
+Online therapy is a place where a certified online therapist can help teenagers aged 13-19.
 Also, online treatment provides affordable, confidential, adequate guidance through a computer, laptop, or mobile.
 Many teens may benefit from consulting a qualified therapist to address problems such as coping strategies, anxiety, tension, self-esteem, depression, bullying, aggression, eating disorders, or other behavioral difficulties.

 Studies also found that teenagers appear to be responsive to computer-based counseling through smartphone devices, email, and video chat.
 However, technical limitations and problems of the apps may create discomfort and frustration.